Third-Party Logistics (3PL) Guide

 While there’s no magic number, if your order volume has increased and you can’t keep up, it’s time to outsource to shippers.
 It’s at the point when you’re asking friends and family members to help you pack boxes or you’re staying up into the late hours of the night just to meet demand.

 This is a problem because you’re swamped by low-dollar activities that don’t generate revenue, and it’s holding you back from achieving growth.
-And as you continue to grow, you will spend more time on fulfillment and less time running your business
+And as you continue to grow, you will spend more time on fulfilment and less time running your business

 Every hour you spend reacting to new orders that come in — packing items, printing labels, driving to the post office, waiting in line, and so on — you’re missing the opportunity to acquire more customers, develop new products, and launch marketing campaigns.